The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 This animal is distinguished by protrusions resembling tusks stretching the skin behind its eyes outward.

-Warthogs are capable of astounding top running speeds of up to 35 miles per hour despite the fact that they are neither extremely huge nor appear to be athletes.
+Warthogs are capable of astounding top running speeds of up to 35 miles per hour despite being neither extremely huge nor appearing to be athletes.

 They will get down on their knees to eat grasses or use their tusks to dig out bulbs, roots, tubers, and even earthworms, which they will gnaw on.